 one without changing the DNS name and one with changing it.

-The latter can take longer because it requires GOC intervention.
+The latter can take longer because it requires OSG Operations intervention.

 Revision numbers must increase